searleser97/mkcpr/README.md

-  "template_placeholder": "CODE HERE", // text to replace in your template "sort_before": ["Data Structures"], // files or folders will appear first "sort_after": ["Extras"], // file or folders will appear at the end "enable_newpage_for_section": false // if true each section will appear in a new page.
+  "template_placeholder": "CODE HERE", // text to replace in your template "sort_before": ["Data Structures"], // files or folders will appear first "sort_after": ["Extras"], // file or folders will appear at the end }
-}
 ```